rajabishek/swift-essentials/manuscript/iOS Essentials/scala.md

 - And control structures such as if-else, loops, break, continue, return.

 The most informal way to understand imperative programs is as instructions for a Von Neumann computer.

+## Elements of programming
+Every non-trivial language provides:
+- Primitive expressions expressing the simplest elements
+- Ways to combine expressions
+- Ways to abstract expressions - Introducing a name for an expression by which it can then be referred to